 You can find the recipe for Katie's ultimate cheese toastie here (there are vegan and veggie options).
 I've also added the recipe for that posh chocolate toastie (vegan).
-You can see Katie's work at the What Katie Did Next cafe ran until the end of lockdown in Summer 2021, but Katie continues to run her catering company Canababes.
+The What Katie Did Next cafe ran until the end of lockdown in Summer 2021, but Katie continues to run her catering company Canababes.

 Transcript, interview with Katie Holton by Julia Georgallis

 Hello, welcome to the first episode of the How to eat alone podcast, with me, Julia Georgallis.
 I’m a baker, I write about food and I currently run edible food museum, The Edible Archive.

 This podcast looks at the art of eating alone and explores topics surrounding loneliness and aloneness.
 I’ll be talking to people from all walks of life about their own experiences of solitude and solo dining.
 With every episode, I’ll share a recipe which is designed to be cooked and eaten by one person and one person only, because I find, as a single person, that most recipes are written for two or more people.